Sir George Montagu

 Montagu was present at the Battle of Cape Henry on 16 March 1781 where his frigate acted as the repeating vessel.
 After taking the French privateer Singe on 10 July and the American privateer Senegal 8 on 19 August he had the good fortune to miss the Battle of the Chesapeake, rejoining the fleet on 14 September and shadowing the French before returning to New York on the 25th.
 Somewhat shattered in health, he returned to England in 1782 with General Sir Henry Clinton a passenger, and the Pearl was paid off in July.

-After remaining on half-pay through the peace Montagu was appointed to the Hector 74 during the Nookta Sound dispute of 1790.
+After remaining on half-pay through the peace Montagu was appointed to the Hector 74 during the Spanish Armament of 1790 and he retained her through the Russian Armament of 1791.
 In command of this ship he acted as the jailer of a number of Bounty mutineers who had rebelled against Captain William Bligh on 28 April 1789, and he also sat on their court-martial in 1792.

 Following the declaration of war on 2 February 1793 the Hector formed part of a squadron sent to Guernsey under the orders of Commodore John Colpoys to defend it against the French.
 In March 1793 he sailed for the Leeward Islands with Rear-Admiral Alan Gardner’s squadron, returning home in the following January with a convoy from Jamaica to serve for some months under the flag of Rear-Admiral John Macbride in the Downs.